WarriorInvictus/js-assessment/README.md

 ```

 _Make sure you swap out `acura` in that above query with the name of the make from the previous request for vehicle makes, e.g. `toyota`, `honda`, etc._

-### 2. As a User with a Vehicle added to my draft Quote, I can add another Vehicle

-**Acceptance Criteria**

-- [ ] Verifies can add up to 3 vehicles
-- [ ] Verifies can add the same vehicle type

-_Any acceptance criteria labeled **UPGRADE** is not required.
-If you have the time and want to add the additional functionality, then you are welcome to.
-But please don't spend more than 3 hours total on this assessment._

 ## Project Setup